akhil27051999/Deployment-of-3-Tier-Application/k8s-manifests/docs/kubernetes-resources-overview.md

 | PVC              | Persistent storage (recommended for DB)       | PostgreSQL     |
 | Probe            | Ensure readiness and health of services       | Backend        |
 | Ingress          | Advanced HTTP routing (not used here)         | Future option  |

----

-This overview helps clarify why each Kubernetes resource exists in the project and when you should use it.
-It's important for debugging, scaling, and improving infrastructure reliability.